-The Galaxy S10 5G was announced alongside the standard, Plus and 'e' variants of Galaxy S10 at an Unpacked event on 20 February, and will go on sale in Korea on 5 April.
-A UK release date and pricing has not yet been confirmed.
-Samsung has confirmed that in Europe it is working with EE, Orange, Sunrise, Swisscom, TIM, Telefonica and Vodafone as launch partners.
+The Galaxy S10 5G was announced alongside the standard, Plus and 'e' variants of Galaxy S10 at an Unpacked event on 20 February, and went on sale in South Korea on 5 April.
+In the UK it went on sale on 7 June, and is available now from EE or Vodafone.

 In essence the Galaxy S10 5G is simply a larger version of the Galaxy S10 with 5G support, but it also adds an extra 12Mp camera lens at the rear resulting in a quad-lens setup.
 The battery is also higher in capacity at 4,500mAh (vs 3,400mAh).

 With a 6.7in Quad-HD+ Dynamic AMOLED Infinity-O panel, this is the largest Samsung phone to date.
 It measures 77.1x162.6x7.94mm and weighs a colossal 198g.

 The S10 5G has the same core hardware as the rest of the range, with an Exynos 9820 or Snapdragon 855 processor, but a fixed 8GB of RAM and 256GB of non-expandable storage.

 Oppo Reno 5G